pixelsdb/pixels/docs/INSTALL.md

 You can also start Pixels coordinator and workers separately using `PIXELS_HOME/start-coordinator` and `PIXELS_HOME/start-workers.sh`.

-> Note: You can also add JVM OPTS for Pixels daemons in `PIXELS_HOME/bin/jvm.config`.
-This is useful for profiling and remote debugging.
+> Note: You can also add JVM OPTS for Pixels daemons in `PIXELS_HOME/bin/coordinator-jvm.config` and `PIXELS_HOME/bin/worker-jvm.config`.
+> This is useful for profiling and remote debugging.

 After starting Pixels, enter the home of trino-server and start Trino:
 ```bash